RIRI7887/RIRI7887/README.md

 - 👯 I’m looking to collaborate on [RoyaummeDesSaveurs](https://github.com/RIRI7887/RoyaumeDesSaveurs) 🤝;
 - 🤔 I’m looking for help with Data Structures and Algorithms 😭;
 - 💬 Ask me about anything, I am happy to help;
-- ⚡️ Vengixlabs:My future Project which helps in S2M for companies.
+- ⚡️ SIFAKA : My curents Project which helps in S2M for companies.
 - 📫 How to reach me: harilalarakotoniaina8@gmail.com;